Working at height in Croydon

 The Croydon building portfolio

-Looking across the Croydon portfolio we cover, the building stock falls into a small number of distinct inspection profiles.
-On the ground we cover corporate headquarters and commercial offices, retail (Centrale, Whitgift Centre), and council estate and schools alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is plant-deck guardrail under heavy maintenance traffic, mansafe lines covering routine plant access routes, and the documentation gaps that come with multi-tenant facilities management.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+The Croydon buildings we test fall into a small number of distinct inspection profiles: the high-rise corporate offices around East Croydon station, the major retail at the Whitgift Centre and Centrale, the large-roof retail and warehousing along the Purley Way, and the council, schools and Croydon University Hospital estate across the wider borough.
+On the ground we cover corporate headquarters and commercial offices, retail (Centrale, Whitgift Centre), and council estate and schools alongside the healthcare and light-industrial stock of the area.
+On the high-rise offices around East Croydon the inspection turns on abseil anchors and facade-access systems worked hard by rope-access maintenance, while the Purley Way retail and warehousing brings long mansafe runs and plant-deck guardrail under steady maintenance traffic; across the multi-tenant blocks the recurring weakness is the documentation gaps that come with shared facilities management.
+Each defect is photographed and fixed to its location on a roof plan, then measured against the manufacturer’s repair specification — or, where the maker can no longer be identified or the system predates current standards, against the British Standard that applies to equipment of that type.
+What we issue is a single written compliance pack that satisfies internal H&S review, insurer scrutiny and any incoming audit together.

 Areas of Croydon we regularly attend